Mumchip/kids-choice-nj/README.md

 # Kids Choice INC

-A modern marketing and operations site built for a wheelchair-accessible transportation company in New Jersey.
+A modern marketing and contact portal site built for a transportation company in New Jersey.
 This project delivers a clean public experience with practical, production-ready functionality.
 Visitors can learn about services, submit contact forms, or apply for driving positions, and those submissions go directly to the team’s inbox.

 ---